Is the problem guns or mental illness?

 The end does not justify the means.
 Period.

 The “Christian” segment of Trump supporters is led by the white, evangelical Christians.
 I’ve always been leery of evangelists, because in my experience many of them focus on the wrong things—turning evangelism into a contest for salvation points or, worse, using it as a get-rich-quick scheme.
 (Incidentally, for a really thorough and thoughtful discussion on evangelism, I recommend this article.)
 For my agnostic friends who aren’t inclined to read that, I’ll put it more simply: I believe that the absolute, most-effective method of evangelism is not just to share Jesus’s words, but to model his behavior.
 It seems obvious, but it’s rarely done.
-Instead, many Evangelicals focus on more obscure parts of the Bible to try to browbeat the “unchurched” into submission.
+Instead, I’ve found that many Evangelicals focus on more obscure parts of the Bible to try to browbeat the “unchurched” into submission.
 Case in point: Do you realize that Jesus never said one word related to LGBTQIA-related issues or abortion?
 Nope.
 He did, however, very clearly instruct us to love our neighbors as ourselves.
 I don’t believe Jesus wants abortions to happen, but I believe he wants us to solve that problem through compassion and by taking care of one another—not through fines and penalties.
 He gave us the tools we need to solve the problem using cooperation, kindness and generosity.
 All we have to do is get to work.

 This browbeating—which is increasingly being reinforced with physical violence—is one of the many ways that Christians who support Trump are actually driving people AWAY from Christ.
 And they will need to answer to Jesus for that, because that’s the exact opposite of what he commanded.